 - Add the cubed bread to the pot, and sauté for an additional 5 minutes until bread begins to brown.

-- To the Soup pot, add the tomatoes, spinach, vegetable stock, white wine and remainder of spices to the pot and bring to a boil.
+- To the Soup pot, add the tomatoes, vegetable stock, white wine and remainder of spices to the pot and bring to a boil.
 Simmer uncovered for 45 minutes.
 Whisk the soup roughly for a few minutes (or pulse with an immersion blender for a few seconds) and enjoy with a drizzle of olive oil before serving.

-Let’s keep in touch – make sure to sign up for my newsletter to get fresh recipes weekly.
-And don’t forget to follow over on Pinterest, Instagram , & Twitter– I’d love to connect with you there!
+And don’t forget to follow over on Facebook, Instagram, YouTube & TikTok – I’d love to connect with you there!

 Ingredients